mannixcom/mannixcom/README.md

 Hello there! 😃 My name is Mannix, and I'm a Frontend Developer 🖥️.
 I am passionate about coding and love to build splendid user interfaces.
 Angular and React are my daily took-kit, and you can find me juggling components, hooks, and services! 🤹‍♂️

-I work closely with an all-star ⭐, cross-functional team comprising engineers, product managers, and rockstar designers.
+I work closely with a cross-functional team comprising engineers, product managers, and rockstar designers.
 We're big believers in Test-Driven Development 🧪 and strive to build software that's both reliable and easy on the eyes.

-*Ardanis* is where innovation happens!
-We're a technology consultancy making waves 🌊 in Dublin.
+*Ardanis* is a technology consultancy based in Dublin.
 Our clientele is as diverse as it gets, ranging from banking 💰 and insurance 📑 to mining ⛏️, travel 🌴, and climate tech 🌳.
 We’re all about cutting-edge frameworks, Test-Driven Development, and Agile Project Management.

 ##  My Portfolio
-I’ve been part of some pretty cool projects.
+I’ve been part of some interesting projects.
 Here are a few that are close to my heart ❤️:

 ### 🌱 Future Planet 🌱
 - 🌐 [Link to Future Planet](https://futureplanet.com/product)